gardenof/dailyReps/src/DailyReps.md

   pure =
   (<*>) =

-* Rewrite the fucntions you wrote with infix notation to use operators
+* Rewrite the functions you wrote with infix notation to use operators
 * Create code behind the operator (.)
 Function composition.
   * Create code behind the operator (.)
 Function composition.
-  * write (.) four diffrent time, with 0,1,2,3 lamds and put "("
+  * write (.) four different times, with 0,1,2,3 Lambdas
-    in the types sig to express what you wrote
+  and change "(" in the type to respent the changes

-* Rep that build IO Int that give the length of a string that is typed into getLine.
+* Build IO Int that gives the length of a string that is typed into getLine.
 Use the functor instance of IO

-* build a data type Record with two string filds . use applicative sintake that will buld an IO REcord^ by asking for each fild to be entered as a line.
+* build a data Record with two string fields.
+Use applicative syntax that will build an IO Record^ by asking for each field to be entered as a line.

-* ^^ do both in the repl.
+* ^^ do both in the REPL.